- 17 Aug 2022

-The Overview page displays information relating to the administration of the Graylog instance.
-It contains information on system notifications, system job status, ingestion rates, Elasticsearch cluster health, indexer failures, Time configuration and the system event messages.
+The Overview page displays information related to the administration of the Graylog instance and contains information on system notifications, system job status, ingestion rates, Elasticsearch cluster health, indexer failures, time configuration, and system event messages.

-Outputs are used to define methods of forwarding data to remote systems, including port, protocol and any other required information.
-Out of the box, Graylog supports STDOUT and GELF outputs, but users may write their own and more are available in the Graylog Marketplace.
+Use outputs to define methods of forwarding data to remote systems, including port, protocol, and any other required information.
+Out of the box, Graylog supports STDOUT and GELF outputs, but users may write their own; more are available in the Graylog Marketplace.

-The Authentication page is used to configure Graylog’s authentication providers and manage the active users of this Graylog cluster.
+Use the Authentication page to configure Graylog’s authentication providers and manage the active users of this Graylog cluster.
 Graylog supports LDAP or Active Directory for both authentication and authorization.

-Any program element created within Graylog may be exported as Content Packs for use on other systems.
-These may be kept private by the author, for use in quick deployment of new nodes internally, or may be shared with the community via the Graylog Marketplace.
-For example, users may create custom Inputs, Streams, Dashboards, and Alerts to support a security use case.
-These elements may be exported in a content pack and then imported on a newly installed Graylog instance to save configuration time and effort.
+Users can export any program element created within Graylog as content packs for use on other systems.
+These may be kept private by the author, for use in quick deployment of new nodes internally, or shared with the community via the Graylog Marketplace.
+For example, users can create custom inputs, streams, dashboards, and alerts to support a security use case.
+Users can then export the content pack and import it on a newly installed Graylog instance to save configuration time and effort.

 List of Elements Supported in Content Packs